snlab/alto-spce/README.md

 sudo mn --controller=remote,ip=<Controller IP> --mac --topo=linear,3 --switch ovsk,protocols=OpenFlow13
 ```

 The command above will create a virtual network consisting of 3 switches.
-And each host is attached to each switch.
+And one host is attached to each switch.

 ### Discover hosts